-But only Christ embodies all we?re looking for in the perfect leader:
+Jesus Christ embodies all we are looking for in the perfect leader:

 — Jonathan Edwards, quoted by John Ensor in The Great Work of the Gospel

-We should exercise our right to vote.?
-And we should pray for godly leaders.?
-But let’s be careful not to hang our hopes on any human.?
-There?s only One infinitely great, honorable, and worthy of trusting with our lives.?
-Only One almighty yet acquainted with suffering, who can relate to our struggles and temptations.?
-Only One who is near to God and near to us at the same time.?
-Only One who is God and man, and a perfect Mediator between the Father and his children ? the Lord and Savior, Jesus Christ.
+It seems these days that so many hang their hopes on a human being.
+If only we could get the right President then we would have hope.
+Well, we are never going to have a President who is the kind of leader we would all wish for.
+Every President we have ever had has been flawed and had many weaknesses.
+Every single President this nation has had has been a mere human being and a sinner.
+Don’t hang your hopes on a human being.
+Yes, the Bible tells us we should pray for our leaders, and I try to do that regularly.
+But there is only One who is infinitely great, honorable, and worthy of trusting with our lives.
+Only One who is almighty yet acquainted with suffering, who can relate to our struggles and temptations.
+Only One who is near to God and near to us at the same time.
+Only One who is God and man, and a perfect Mediator between the Father and his children, our Lord and Savior, Jesus Christ.